Akhila404/Real-Time-Traffic-Monitoring-System/README.md

 # Real-Time-Traffic-Monitoring-System

-This projects implement a system for tracking objects (likely vehicles) in a highway video.
+This project implement a system for tracking objects (likely vehicles) in a highway video.
 Here's a breakdown of the functionalities and packages used in each file:

 #### 1. video_capture.py: